EdgardoVelilla/Relatedness-BLUPs/README.md

 ## Features

 ### Breeding Program Simulations
-The functions included in this repository enable the simulation of a breeding program for a quantitative trait using stochastic simulation based on an infinitesimal model (Fisher 1918; Bulmer 1980).
+The functions included in this section enable the simulation of a breeding program for a quantitative trait using stochastic simulation based on an infinitesimal model (Fisher 1918; Bulmer 1980).
 The simulations incorporate both additive and dominance genetic effects, while assuming negligible contributions from epistatic sources of variance.
 The simulation process involves the following steps:

 1. **Base Population**: Founder individuals are sampled from an ideal random mating base population, characterized by no inbreeding and Hardy-Weinberg linkage equilibrium.